![]() |

 flower lotus and surrendered to Lord Ganesha.

-Basholi Style Subjects of Painting: The Indian mythology, God and Goddesses of Hindu
+Basohli Style Subjects of Painting: The Indian mythology, God and Goddesses of Hindu

 Religion, and sometimes the lifestyle of Indian Kings: these were the subjects

 paintings.
-The colours are vivid, and skillfully laid on the base with a definite
+The colours are vivid and skillfully laid on the base with a definite

-wish of immortalizing the artistic eminence.
+wish to immortalise the artistic eminence.

-painted by the Basholi painters.
 In the above painting of Lord Ganesha, we can

-see the imaginative artistic style of the artists working under the
+see the imaginative artistic style of the artists working under the Basohli School of paintings.
+The colours are vivid and skillfully laid

 on the base with a definite wish of immortalizing the artistic eminence.